8ctavio/vergil/apps/docs/src/composables/extendedRef.md

 **1. An extendedRef cannot be substituted where a ref is expected.**

-Consider, for instance, the `watch` function.
+Consider, for instance, the `watch` function:

 ```js
 const extended = extendedRef()
 watch(extended, callback) // extended is not a valid watch source
 ```

-The provided `ref` property may be used instead.
+The included `ref` property may be used instead.

 ```js
 watch(extended.ref, callback) // ok